balthazarneveu/interactive_pipe/code_architecture.md

 ## Headless
-This is called headless as it is still not related to graphical user interface.
-- [`HeadlessPipeline`](/src/interactive_pipe/headless/pipeline.py) extends `PipelineCore` with useful features
+[`HeadlessPipeline`](/src/interactive_pipe/headless/pipeline.py) extends the minimalistic `PipelineCore` with useful features (mostly unrelated to Graphical User Interface but useful).
 - saving results to disk / loading results & parameters from disk
 - visualizing execution graphs (*requires graphviz*)
 - initialize a pipeline from a function.
 This is one of the powerful features of `interactive_pipe` which allows defining a pipeline & its routing mechanism from a single function (+all filters defined as functions only).

+A simple terminal should be enough to use it...
+This is the right class to use if you want to do batch processing for instance.

 ## Data objects
 [`Data`](/src/interactive_pipe/data_objects/data.py) is a generic class which allows reducing boiler plate code when dealing with file paths.
 Here are the following implementations